- 35 million websites tested and over 760,000 blocked by ISP content filters

 Along with the third-sector and related sites already mentioned, websites for builders, drainage companies, wedding services, photographers and religious groups are revealed to be disproportionately affected, with over 3,300 of those domains still blocked by at least one ISP.

-ISP adult content filters are switched on by default in the UK and consumers must actively opt out if they want unfiltered internet access.
+ISP adult online content filters are switched on by default in the UK and consumers must actively opt out if they want unfiltered internet access.

-Filtering is outsourced by ISPs to third-party companies, who provide out-of-the-box solutions that appear to rely largely on basic keywords to identify harmful content.
+Filtering is outsourced by ISPs to third-party companies, who provide out-of-the-box solutions that appear to rely largely on basic keywords to identify harmful online content.

 Unfortunately, not only are these filters totally opaque but also very crude.
 For example, drainage company websites are often blocked – apparently because they advertise “unblocking” services, misidentifying them as online privacy tools that are deemed harmful content by ISPs.